Simulation budgeting for hybrid effective field theories: Results and worked examples

 An alternative view is shown in table \ref{tab:percentile_error}.
 Here we list the $68^{\rm th}$ and $95^{\rm th}$ percentile error on the matter power spectrum at $k=0.3\,h\,\mathrm{Mpc}^{-1}$ and $k=0.6\,h\,\mathrm{Mpc}^{-1}$ as a function of the number of training points for both tier 1 and tier 2.
 This gives an indication of how the error degrades as we increase the volume of the parameter space.
 We focus on the full 8-dimensional parameter space, where the differences are most pronounced.
 Table \ref{tab:percentile_error} additionally shows how the tails of the error distribution behave with the number of training samples and the dimension of the space.

 To give further intuition, below we estimate the number of simulations required to train a HEFT emulator on our tier 1 and tier 2 parameter spaces for four use cases representative of analyses that might be done with current or future experiments.
 Our cases are chosen to illustrate different scales and dominant statistics.
 For each, we estimate the relevant statistical errors and use this to infer the required number of training simulations such that the 68th percentile interpolator error is $\lesssim 0.5$ (tier 1) and $\lesssim 0.33$ (tier 2) the statistical error on all relevant scales.
+We employ both the Born and Limber approximations to convert between $P(k)$ and $C_\ell$.
+We have verified that the redshift interpolation error is sub-percent over the scales in question, and do not expect it to affect our forecasts.